maheshwar-mr/terraform-vm-instance/README.md

-# Provisioning a Google Compute VM Instance using Terraform
+# Provision a GCP VM Instance using Terraform

 This repo contains terraform configuration in HCL to launch a preemptible Ubuntu instance